SwapnilSankla/energy-solution/README.md

 - ✅ Setup Dbeaver
 - ✅ setup Influx DB
 - ✅ Ability to store the readings
+- ✅ Integrate backstage with support of tech docs, k8s
 - 🕐 Integration test with Influx DB test container
 - 🕐 Cron job to call store readings every 50 ms
 - 🕐 Store all secrets in hashicorp vault